ychunhui/refarch-cognitive-analytics/docs/code.md

 }
 ```

 ## Server code
 The application is using nodejs and expressjs standard code structure.
 The code is under `server` folder.
 ### Conversation back end.
-The script is in `server/route/features\chatBot.js` and uses the Watson developer cloud library to connect to the remote service.
-This library encapsulates HTTP calls and simplify the interaction with the public service.
+The script is in `server/route/features/chatBot.js` and uses the Watson developer cloud library to connect to the remote service.
+This library encapsulates HTTP calls and simplifies the interactions with the public service.
 The only thing that needs to be done for each chat bot is to add the logic to process the response, for example to get data from a backend, presents user choices in a form of buttons, or call remote service like a rule engine / decision service.

 This module exports one function to be called by the API used by the front end.
 This API is defined in `api.js` as:
 ```javascript